linode/docs/docs/guides/security/basics/using-fail2ban-to-secure-your-server-a-tutorial/index.md

         apt-get install sendmail-bin sendmail

     {{< note respectIndent=false >}}
 The current version of Sendmail in Debian Jessie has an [upstream bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=293017) which causes the following errors when installing `sendmail-bin`.
-The installation hangs for a minute, but then complete.
+The installation hangs for a minute, but then completes.

     Creating /etc/mail/sendmail.cf...
     ERROR: FEATURE() should be before MAILER() MAILER('local') must appear after FEATURE('always_add_domain')